Ciaran1981/Sfm/README.rst

 **dense_cloud.sh**

-- Processes dense cloud using the PIMs-based algorithms, ortho-mosaic, point-cloud and georefs everything
+- Processes dense cloud using either the PIMs or Malt-based algorithms, ortho-mosaic, point-cloud and georefs everything

 **MaltBatch.py**